gSchool/morning_probs/challenges/questions.md

 ##### !question
-Return all trip information FROM trips that had a higher than average fare amount
+Return all trip information from trips that had a higher than average fare amount.
+Order by fare amount descending
 ##### !end-question

 ##### !placeholder